 Short personal letter

-A personal letter (1‒2 pages) on your research interests, career plans, why you are choosing our institution, other relevant personal information, etc. If more than one writing sample is submitted, rank them in order of priority we should give them in the evaluation.
+A personal letter (1‒2 pages) on your research interests, career plans, why you are choosing our institution, other relevant personal information, etc. If more than one writing sample is submitted, use the personal letter to rank them in order of priority we should give them in the evaluation.

 A Curriculum Vitae, including relevant academic background, work experience and a list of publications.